-Along the way, I’ve discovered seven critical success factors that have been keys to success for me as an entrepreneur.
-I teach these critical success factors at the Speak It Forward Boot Camp and wherever else I get the opportunity to engage entrepreneurs.
+Along the way, I’ve discovered seven critical success factors that are keys to entrepreneurial success.
+I teach these success factors at the Speak It Forward Boot Camp, the Live It Forward ADVANCE, and whenever I get the opportunity to engage entrepreneurs.
 These success factors are critical because they are predictors to future achievement and accomplishment in any entrepreneurial or lifestyle-business model.
 In fact, these seven critical success factors are equivalent to the DNA of success for entrepreneurs.